Aptean introduces AI platform and AI agents for Business Central On-Premises Customers

 A sample of what is possible:

-- A manufacturer’s quality team can respond to an FDA inquiry in 2 minutes instead of 2 days, reducing compliance risk and manual effort.
+- A manufacturer’s quality team can respond to a regulatory inquiry in 2 minutes instead of 2 days, reducing compliance risk and manual effort.

 - A company can replace four hours of daily Material Requirements Planning (MRP) analysis with a 2-minute conversation – a result partners can replicate across every similar customer in their portfolio, all without a single cloud migration.